-US executes man for killing wife decades ago in Memphis, Tennessee
+Death row inmate's horrific final moments as he is executed for killing wife decades ago in Memphis, Tennessee

 Given permission by the warden, he sang "They'll Know We Are Christians" and then "Soon and Very Soon."

-His voice trailed off in the middle of the second song after the words, "no more dying there".
+His voice trailled off in the middle of the second song after the words, "no more dying there".

 Shortly afterward, Johnson began making noises that some witnesses interpreted as snores and others said were more like gurgling and gasping.

-The noises continued for about three minutes before he made a final high-pitched vocalization and fell silent.
+The noises continued for about three minutes before he made a final high-pitched vocalisation and fell silent.

 He was pronounced dead at 7:37pm.